pearlza/pearlza/README.md

 ***

 <p align="center">[📍] MCYT hill.
 Too awkward to int or sit with most ppl unprompted.
-Open c+h if you read the important bits of this repository and you're chill.</p>
+Open c+h if you read this repository and you're chill.</p>

 ***